Resident Testimonials

 In your opinion, what are the strongest aspects of the UBC Psychiatry residency training program?

 At UBC you truly feel that you are part of the program and an integral part of its legacy and future.
-The program directors consistently listen to our feedback and implement changes to continue to improve the program.
-In Prince George, I am treated as a future colleague.
-The staff respect that we are learners and are passionate about teaching.
-Our preceptors value our opinions, our time, and demonstrate their gratitude for having us as members of their team.
-Furthermore, the faculty’s commitment and passion for teaching has provided me an incredibly diverse, in-depth, educational experience.
-Our education is their priority, and I feel I am gaining invaluable knowledge and experience that will serve me well in my future as a practicing Psychiatrist.
+The program directors consistently listened to our feedback and implement changes to continue to improve the program.
+In Prince George, I was treated as a future colleague.
+The staff respected that we are learners and are passionate about teaching.
+Our preceptors valued our opinions, our time, and demonstrated their gratitude for having us as members of their team.
+Furthermore, the faculty’s commitment and passion for teaching provided me an incredibly diverse, in-depth, educational experience.
+Our education is their priority, and I felt I gained invaluable knowledge and experience that will serve me well in my future as a practicing Psychiatrist.

 Can you describe some of the unique learning opportunities the program has offered?